wp-plugins/easy-facebook-like-box/readme.txt

 1. Facebook Page URL - enter an URL address of your Facebook fan page.
 2. Width - set the width of the like box in pixels.
 3. Height - Set the height of like box in pixels.
-4. Color Scheme - choose the color scheme for the like box.
-2 color scheme are available dark or light.
-5. Show Faces - choose show or hide faces.
+4. Show Faces - choose show or hide faces.
-6. Stream - choose show or hide lastest posts from your facebook fan page.
+5. Posts - choose show or hide lastest posts from your facebook fan page.
-7. Header - choose show or hide header.
-8. Border - choose show or hide border around the facebook like box.
+6. Cover Photo - choose show or hide Cover Photo.

 = Shortcode =